sequenceiq/slider/src/site/markdown/rolehistory.md

 # Role History: how Hoya brings back nodes in the same location

-### 2013-10-29: WiP design doc
+### Last updated  2013-12-06

 ## Outstanding issues

-1. How best to distinguish at thaw time from nodes used just before thawing from nodes used some period before?
-Should the RoleHistory simply forget about nodes which are older than some threshold when reading in the history?

-1. Is there a way to avoid tracking the outstanding requests?

-1. What will the strategy of picking the most-recently-used node do if that node creates the container and then fails to start it up.
-Do we need to add blacklisting too?
-Or actually monitor the container start time, and if a container hasn't been there for very long, don't pick it.

-1. Should we prioritise a node that was used for a long session ahead of a node that was used more recently for a shorter session?
-Maybe, but it complicates selection as generating a strict order of nodes gets significantly harder.
+1. Can we use the history to implement anti-affinity: for any role with this flag, use our knowledge of the cluster to ask for all nodes that aren't in use already

+1. How to add blacklisting here?
+We are tracking failures and startup failures per node (not persisted), but not using this in role placement requests yet.

 ## Introduction

-Hoya should try to bring up instances of a given role on the machine(s) on which they last ran -it should remember after shrinking or freezing a cluster  which servers were last used for a role -and use this (persisted) data to select clusters next time
+Hoya needs to bring up instances of a given role on the machine(s) on which they last ran -it should remember after shrinking or freezing a cluster  which servers were last used for a role -and use this (persisted) data to select clusters next time